EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

 \begin{restatable}{lemma}{lemenvyS} In the output allocation $X$ of Algorithm~\ref{alg:greedy}, every envied vertex belongs to the set $S$. \end{restatable} \begin{proof} We show that agents in $T$ are non-envied in $X$.
 Note that any agent in $S$ appears before any agent in $T$ in the picking sequence; therefore, they do not envy agents in $T$.
-Furthermore, agents in $T$ do not envy each other and value each other's bundle at zero since they belong to the same partition and are not connected in the graph skeleton.
+Furthermore, agents in $T$ do not envy each other and value each other's bundle at zero since they are not connected in the graph skeleton, and our allocation is an orientation.
 Therefore, any envied vertex (if any) in $X$ must belong to the set $S$. \end{proof}

-Lemma \ref{lem:envy-S} will continue to hold while we obtain our desired orientation.
-As demonstrated in the following sections, we will not produce new envied vertices when we modify our allocation $X$ to satisfy properties (1)-(5).
-And hence, Lemma \ref{lem:envy-S} will continue to hold in the above process.
+As we proceed, Lemma \ref{lem:envy-S} will continue to hold while we obtain our desired orientation.
+As demonstrated in the following sections, we will not produce new envied vertices when we modify our allocation $X$ to satisfy properties (1)-(6).